You are here

 Ghan - Private Gold Sleeper Cabin

 Live the outdoor life in relaxed Darwin, a youthful and prosperous city with a smattering of museums and, thanks to the tropical climate, year-round alfresco dining.
 Hunt for an Aboriginal souvenir in the Indigenous art galleries and curio markets, or take a wander around the ornate Chinese Temple.
-If you fancy getting out of the city, there are numerous day trips into the surrounding national parks to consider, from the cooling waterfalls and swimming holes of Litchfield National Park (included in your Journey), to the fearsome crocodiles of Crocodylus Park.
+If you fancy getting out of the city, there are numerous day trips into the surrounding national parks to consider, from the cooling waterfalls and swimming holes of Litchfield National Park, to the fearsome crocodiles of Crocodylus Park.

 4.5* Oaks Elan Darwin